-Peterlee has its own bus station and is served by Arriva North East and Go North East, who provide services to the local area and nearby towns and cities, including: Newcastle, Gateshead, Sunderland, Durham, South Shields, Houghton-le-Spring, Stockton and Middlesbrough.
+Peterlee has its own bus station that provides services through the local area and nearby towns and cities, including: Newcastle, Gateshead, Sunderland, Durham, South Shields, Houghton-le-Spring, Stockton and Middlesbrough.
 There is also a bus to the Metro Centre which is the largest shopping and leisure centre in the European Union.

 Castle Dene Shopping Centre in Peterlee is the main retail area in the town and to surrounding villages.
-It provides a variety of well-known shops and restaurant.
+It provides a variety of well-known shops and restaurants.
 A popular market is held in the shopping centre each bank holiday.
-Peterlee also benefits from having a state of the art Leisure Centre, Bingo Hall, Hotel, local Golf Course, an annual show and Shotton Hall Banqueting Suite, which is very popular for weddings.
+Peterlee also benefits from having a state of the art leisure centre, bingo hall, local golf course and an annual show!

-As Peterlee's centrepiece, architectural designer Victor Passmore created the abstract Apollo Pavillion which was completed in 1970 and is named after the Apollo moon missions.
+Architectural designer Victor Passmore created the abstract Apollo Pavillion (named after the Apollo moon missions) which was completed in 1970 and provides a focal point for the Sunny Blunts estate.
 In 2011 English Heritage gave the pavillion a Grade II listing.